-Kaiser Permanente is the state’s largest nonprofit health care provider, proudly working to improve the lives and health of Colorado residents for nearly 50 years.
+Kaiser Permanente is the state’s largest nonprofit health care provider, proudly working to improve the lives and health of Colorado residents for more than 50 years.

 We impact thousands of lives each year through a wide range of programs, partnerships, and assistance to help those in our community.
 For many years, we’ve worked collaboratively with community organizations to assess the community’s health needs and resources.
 Read about our community benefit strategies that are informed by our community health needs assessment.
-We recently refined our strategies and we offer grantfunding opportunities based on specific public health issues.
-You can keep abreast of these opportunities from our community investments page on this website.
+We recently refined our strategies and we offer grantmaking opportunities based on specific public health issues.
+You can keep abreast of these opportunities from our community investments page.